ThDudk/SimpleTrees/README.md

 ### Serialization with Jackson

 Jackson serialization is already all setup.
-To serialize trees, simply call object mapper.
+To serialize trees, simply use `ObjectMapper`.

 ```java
 // writes the tree as a json string